-Public groundwater sources in Vermont have Source Protection areas (SPA).
+Public groundwater sources in Vermont have Source Protection Areas (SPA).
 There are three source protection areas in Hardwick; the Hardwick Village SPA, the East Hardwick Fire District SPA, and the Greensboro Bend SPA.
+Additionally, the Town owns a spring off of Renaud Road.